 For more information, visit Café Artysana’s website.

 In Valencia’s central El Carmen neighbourhood, picture-perfect Roman and Gothic buildings nuzzle up against colourful street art and sunny terraces.
 But one of the more traditional bars in the area is La Pilareta, where the mussel shells are still thrown into crates in front of the bar as the staff have done for decades.
 Better than the mussels, however, were the montaditos: halved, toasted bread rolls topped with grated tomato plus other variations.
 We tried the morcilla (blood sausage) and the chorizo, which tasted a lot better than they look in this picture!

 For more information, visit La Pilareta’s website.

-While many versions of paella are made with various seafood, Valencia’s version is made with meat: chicken and rabbit, to be precise.
+While many versions of paella are made with various seafood, Valencia’s very own version is made with meat: chicken and rabbit, to be precise.
 This seems a little unintuitive given that Valencia is right by the sea, but since the city is reputed to be the birthplace of paella I’m not going to argue.
-That being said, we did cycle to El Cabanyal neighbourhood by the coast to eat ours: La Pepica is one of these large, seaside-y places whose décor doesn’t look like it’s changed much since the ’80s and whose clientele have clearly been coming here for decades as well.
+That being said, we did cycle to El Cabanyal neighbourhood by the beach to eat ours: La Pepica is one of these large, seaside-y places whose décor doesn’t look like it’s changed much since the ’80s and whose clientele have clearly been coming here for decades as well.
 Their Paella Valenciana is a specialty, and comes according to the traditional recipe with garrofó (a large variety of butter bean), their green bean counterparts (like runner beans but larger), and plenty of aromatic rosemary and saffron.